Syncthing and BasicSync

 Email clients and servers

-Email, for so long was a client and server issue.
+Updated 06-Apr-2026 See also: Kontact the KDE PIM (email, calendar, etc.) Email, for so long was a client and server issue.
 Then it became cloud-based.
 Now we can't trust and cloud email providers, or at least damned few.
 As well, having your email locked in someone else's server with cloud access seems quite short-sighted.
-And so we now return back to the days of the self-hosted ...
+And ...
 Read more

-Updated 06-Mar-2026 For XMPP clients, see XMPP Clients: Conversations, Dino.
+Updated 06-Apr-2026 For XMPP clients, see XMPP Clients: Conversations, Dino.
+See also the Prosody IM chatroom itself.
 Preamble Note that after a year of using Snikket, I've installed Prosody (on which it is based) and find it to be more flexible, and more-or-less straightforward.
-Prosody is also super-easy to integrate with coturn for audio and video calls.
-Note that Movim and Jitsi ...
+Prosody is also super-easy to integrate with coturn for audio and ...
 Read more

 VPS – Virtual Private Servers